Octoberfest7/XLL_Phishing/README.md

 The XLL by itself will just leave a blank Excel window after our code is done executing; it would be much better for us to provide the Excel Spreadsheet that the victim is looking for.

-There are a few ways to do this.
-We could include the XLSX spreadsheet in the ZIP file as a hidden file and have our code open the XLSX; however this could cause confusion or problems if the victim has the option to display hidden files enabled in File Explorer.
-Alternatively we could embed our XLSX as as byte array inside the XLL; when the XLL executes, it could drop the XLSX to disk beside the XLL after which it could be opened.
-In either case we will name the XLSX the same as the XLL, the only difference being the extension.
+We can embed our XLSX as a byte array inside the XLL; when the XLL executes, it will drop the XLSX to disk beside the XLL after which it will be opened.
+We will name the XLSX the same as the XLL, the only difference being the extension.

 Given that our XLL is written in C, we can bring in some of the capabilities from a previous writeup I did on [Payload Capabilities in C](https://github.com/Octoberfest7/Mutants_Sessions_Self-Deletion), namely Self-Deletion.
 Combining these two techniques results in the XLL being deleted from disk, and the XLSX of the same name being dropped in it's place.
 To the undiscerning eye, it will appear that the XLSX was there the entire time.

 Unfortunately the location where the XLL is deleted and the XLSX dropped is the appdata\temp\local folder, not the original ZIP; to address this we can create a second ZIP containing the XLSX alone and also read it into a byte array within the XLL.
-On execution in addition to the aforementioned actions, the XLL could try and locate the original ZIP file in c:\users\<victim>\Downloads\ and delete it before dropping the second ZIP containing just the XLSX in it's place.
+On execution in addition to the aforementioned actions, the XLL could try and locate the original ZIP file in c:\users\victim\Downloads\ and delete it before dropping the second ZIP containing just the XLSX in it's place.
 This could of course fail if the user saved the original ZIP in a different location or under a different name, however in many/most cases it should drop in the user's downloads folder automatically.

 ![image](https://user-images.githubusercontent.com/91164728/168448788-2bd74847-b7ac-4792-bd36-3cc3bbf5f00f.png)